wyf7107/CS411Group7/UseCases.md

   <tr>
    <td> Special Requirements: </td>
    <td> <ul><li> Card Scanner API must be functional with little error. </li>
+   <li> The Card Scanner API must be able to identify the different information given in the card.
    <li> Database must be big enough to store the contact information. </li></ul>
    </td>
   </tr>